session-replay-tools/mysql-proxy/README.md

 3. Cetus only works for MySQL Group Replication.
 4. Cetus only supports mysql_native_password.
 5. As for MySQL Group Replication, please use the modified version which could be downloaded at https://github.com/session-replay-tools/MySQL.
+6. RESET MASTER before runing MySQL Group Replication
-6. Configure MySQL Group Replication before running cetus.
+7. Configure MySQL Group Replication before running cetus.
-7. The total num of connections to each MySQL is equal to default-pool-size plus worker-processes.
+8. The total num of connections to each MySQL is equal to default-pool-size plus worker-processes.

 ## Bugs and feature requests:
 If you encounter any issues with the release, I would encourage you to file a bug report.